A day to go! Chandrayaan-3 gets ready to make history with soft-landing on Moon's surface | Science-Environment

 The lander and rover will have a mission life of one lunar day (about 14 earth days) to study the surroundings there.
 However, ISRO officials do not rule out the possibility of them coming to life for another lunar day.

 The lander will have the capability to soft-land at a specified lunar site and deploy the rover which will carry out in-situ chemical analysis of the lunar surface during the course of its mobility.
-They both have scientific payloads to carry out experiments on the lunar surface.
+The lander and the rover have scientific payloads to carry out experiments on the lunar surface.

 ''After powered descent on to the landing site, there will be deployment of ramp and rover coming out.
 After this all the experiments will take place one after the other -- all of which have to be completed in just one day on the moon, which is 14 days,'' Somnath had said.